CUNY-epibios/PUBH614/README.md

 you can use to run R in your browser)

 Datasets for these labs are stored in a GitHub repository [here](https://github.com/CUNY-epibios/PUBH614/tree/main/datasets).

+From these menus you can run R directly in your web browser.
+It is running in your browser, not on a remote server, so you can run it offline.
+You can also download the code to run in your own R environment.

 # About WASM and webR